pydykit/pydykit/docs/getting_started.md

 The `system` defines the system of ordinary differential equations (ODEs) or differential algebraic equations (DAEs), to be solved.
-`Pydykit`covers three main system families, such that each defined system belongs to one of the three categories:
+`Pydykit` covers three system families, which are:

 1. Multibody systems
 2. Port-Hamiltonian systems